bogadrian/gatsby-final/src/posts/oct-2020/ask-user-to-confirm-its-email.md

 ![Gatsby](../../images/app3.jpg)

-#How to check if the user that signs up to your app, has introduce a real email or a fake one.
+#How to check if the user that signs up to your app, has introduced a real email or a fake one.

 You may want to send a "check your email" out, to confirm the email address which the user introduced when it has signed up.